 - The standard of review for HRA benefit decisions

-- HRA Plan Sponsor's amendment and termination rights and procedures, and what happens to HRA Plan assets, if any, in the event of HRA Plan termination
+- HRA plan sponsor's amendment and termination rights and procedures, and what happens to HRA plan assets, if any, in the event of HRA plan termination

-- Coordination of Benefits provisions
+- Coordination of benefits provisions

-- How the HRA plan is funded
+- How you will fund the HRA plan

-- Information regarding COBRA, HIPAA, and other federal mandates*
+- Information regarding the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), HIPAA, and other federal mandates

 Where can I get HRA plan documents?